The Case For MLPs: K-1 Tax Benefits Add Value

 The Master Limited Partnership structure is a pass-through vehicle where income, depreciation and taxes flow through to the unit-holder (the name for a shareholder in a LP) and all these items are provided to the investor on a K-1 tax form at the end of the year.

-I show that the tax benefits are worth the tax accounting and reporting compliance costs with this guide, if certain conditions are met.
+In this article I discuss the unique benefits and taxes on master limited partnerships and show that the tax benefits are worth the tax accounting and reporting compliance costs, if certain conditions are met.
 I also discuss why MLPs are the cheapest they may have ever been.

 Low Commodity Prices